My favorite book growing up was The Little Engine That Could.

 I hadn’t thought much about the book until one of my last trips home.
 I found my childhood copy amongst the things that my parents kept from so many years ago.

-In reading the book for the first time since childhood, I was struck by how much of my running career, and my life, is reflected in that Little Blue Engine.
+In reading the book for the first time since childhood, I was struck by how much of my running career, and my life was impacted by that Little Blue Engine.

 The Little Engine That Could